Jordin Kare: Early life and education

 Kare was the brother of Susan Kare, designer of the fonts and icons of the original Apple Macintosh user interface.

 Career

-Kare worked for many years at Lawrence Livermore National Laboratory.
+Kare worked for many years at Lawrence Livermore National Laboratory (LLNL).
 In 1996, he left LLNL and, after working briefly for a small space-related startup company, in 1997 became an independent consultant specializing in advanced space system design, and started his own company.

 Laser propulsion

 He was a leading advocate of laser propulsion for space launch and in-space propulsion.
 He organized a 1986 workshop on laser propulsion at LLNL and later led a development program for ground to orbit laser launch supported by SDIO.
 He received a NASA Institute for Advanced Concepts grant to study a near-term form of laser launch using arrays of relatively low-powered lasers.
 He co-founded LaserMotive, Inc., a laser power beaming entrant in the Elevator:2010 Beam Power Challenge, in 2006, and led the overall system design and the laser transmitter design efforts.